 The complainant and respondent may each choose and be accompanied to any meeting or hearing related to these procedures by an Adviser, who may provide support during such meeting or hearing.
 During meetings and interviews, the Adviser may quietly confer or pass notes with the party in a non-disruptive manner.
-The Adviser may not intervene in a meeting or interview, or address the Title IX Investigator.
+The Adviser may not intervene in a meeting or interview, or address the Title IX Investigator and/or the Title IX Coordinator.
 Consistent with the University's obligation to promptly resolve sexual misconduct complaints, the University reserves the right to proceed with any meeting or interview, regardless of the availability of the party's selected Adviser.